Emotional Wellness During Peri/Menopause

 Many women report cognitive changes: difficulty focusing, forgetfulness, or feeling like they’re mentally in a haze.
 While not a direct mental health issue, these changes can fuel frustration, anxiety, and fear about aging.

 Menopause can be a triggering time for those with a history of trauma, body image struggles, disordered eating, eating disorders, or body-based shame.
-For some, the loss of fertility or changes in body image can stir unresolved grief or identity challenges.
+For some, the loss of fertility or weight gain can stir unresolved grief or identity challenges.

-Working with a therapist who understands midlife transitions or offers trauma-informed support can be game-changing.
+Working with a coach or a therapist who specializes in midlife transitions or offers trauma-informed support can be life-changing.
 Cognitive Behavioral Therapy (CBT) has been shown to reduce perimenopausal symptoms like anxiety, depression, and insomnia.
 Somatic or EMDR therapy may also help if past trauma is resurfacing.

 2. Medication When Needed

-For some, antidepressants or anti-anxiety medications can be a lifeline.
+For some women, antidepressant or anti-anxiety medication can be an important part of feeling better.
 SSRIs and SNRIs not only treat mood symptoms but may also help with hot flashes.
-If you're unsure whether medication is right for you, speak with a psychiatrist or OB-GYN familiar with menopause-related care.
+If you're unsure whether medication is right for you, speak with a primary care provider, psychiatrist or OB-GYN provider who is familiar with medication management specifically for menopause-related symptoms.

 3. Nutrition That Supports Brain and Hormone Health